 In this section, you will want to list the many values that you bring to your potential customers—whether it’s products, services or experience.
 In my example, I wanted to think about how my products and atmosphere helped my potential customers have a different kind of social and dating scene.

 I will be offering quality beverages and small food items as well as social topic activities that allow people to meet in a different kind of way.
 This structure made popular from the game, VERTELLIS, will allow our potential customers to have a meaningful conversation with new people.
-In comparison to other bars, ours will allow singles to have a different type of experience to meet and talk to other singles in a lower music, nicely lit, socially focused place.
+In comparison to other bars, ours will allow singles to have a different type of experience to meet and talk to other singles in a softer-music, nicely-lit, socially-focused place.

 Vision and Mission Statements